-Authority: Provost and Executive Vice Chancellor
+Authority: Executive Vice Chancellor and Provost

 History: First Issued: Fall 1994.
-Last Revised: May 23, 2005.
+Last Revised: November 14, 2019.

 NCSU POL05.20.01 – Appointment, Reappointment, Promotion and Permanent Tenure

 NCSU REG 05.20.34 Non-Tenure Track Faculty Ranks and Appointments

 NCSU REG 05.20.03 Annual Reviews of Faculty Members

 NCSU REG 05.20.20 Reappointment, Promotion and Tenure Dossier Format Requirements

 NCSU REG 05.20.04 Post Tenure Review of Faculty